-This free crochet pattern is for a basic, chunky, beautifully textured corner to corner afghan.
+This is a free crochet pattern and video tutorial showing how to crochet the Chunky Colin Drew Afghan, an easy, basic, chunky, beautifully textured corner to corner afghan.
 Worked in two strands of worsted weight yarn (or one strand of chunky weight yarn), this cozy afghan works up fairly quickly.
+12 sizes included!

 As I was working on my Blessed C2C Afghan, I figured a basic corner to corner afghan pattern with actual instructions would be a good place to start and a good resource that I could refer back to.